 |Sand||Good drainage||Doesn’t hold nutrients well|

-Ideally, fruit tree soil should have a mix of sand, clay, and silt.
+Ideally, fruit tree soil should have a mix of sand, silt, and clay.
 A properly balanced soil will provide fruit trees with sufficient nutrients, drainage, pH, and space.
 Generally, full-size fruit trees require a depth of 36 inches of topsoil while dwarf or potted fruit trees require a minimum of 18-24 inches of soil.

-Each type of soil (sand, clay, and silt) has its pros and cons.
+Each type of soil (sand, silt, and clay) has its pros and cons.
 To achieve all of the pros and minimize all of the cons, garden soil should be a mix of all three materials—which is called loam soil.

 However, since fruit trees prefer slightly acidic and well-draining soil, and sand has both of these qualities, sandy-loam soil works best.